 - Click Email > Setup.

 - In the Incoming Mail section, select POP Email Account.

 - Specify the following information:

 Email Address: The email address of the POP account you are using.

-WARNING You cannot use a personal email address as the POP username.
-Instead, you must create a new email address that is solely dedicated for this purpose.
+WARNING You should not use a personal email address as the POP username.
+Instead, you should create a new email address that is solely dedicated for this purpose.
 Using a personal POP username can cause severe issues.